physiozoo/physiozoo.github.io/docs/sections/tutorials/pz_installation.rst

 Running PhysioZoo in Matlab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Versions supported: MATLAB 2016a and above

 1)	Download the source code

-2)	launch PhysioZoo by running the file "PhysioZoo.m"
+2)	From MATLAB launch PhysioZoo by running the file "PhysioZoo.m"

 Stand alone PhysioZoo (executable)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Operating system: Windows

 After downloading the software click the “MyAppInstaller_web.exe” file.
 This will start the installation process.
 You can then go through the following steps.